Turn-by-turn navigation

 or NavigationResumeSnapshot.serializeToBytes()

 methods.
-For deserialization, use the NavigationResumeSnapshot.deserializeFromFile(file: File)
+To deserialize it, use the NavigationResumeSnapshot.deserializeFromFile(file: File)

 or NavigationResumeSnapshot.deserializeFromBytes(data: byteArray)